-With the release of the Samsung Galaxy S10 line, the Samsung Galaxy Buds are another excellent pair of true wireless earbuds to accompany the popular flagship.
+The Samsung Galaxy Buds is another excellent pair of true wireless earbuds to accompany the popular Samsung Galaxy S10 smartphone line.
 Whether you’re a casual listener or a true wireless fanboy, the Galaxy Buds are an excellent choice with a few forgivable foibles.

 Who are the Samsung Galaxy Buds for?

 Seeing as the Galaxy Buds were a freebie for those who pre-ordered the Galaxy S10 and Galaxy S10+, they are explicitly for Samsung Galaxy S10 owners.
 However, that doesn’t preclude the earbuds from being used with other Android devices or iPhones.
-As a matter of fact, the Buds are compatible with the AAC Bluetooth codec, minimizing perceptible lag when used with iPhones.
+As a matter of fact, these true wireless earbuds are compatible with the AAC Bluetooth codec, minimizing perceptible lag when used with iPhones.

 Out of the box